There are at least 6 different types of PCOS that are recognized.

-Another common issue is iodine deficiency which can create a state of hypothyroidism which is completely reversible.
+Another common issue is iodine deficiency which can create a state of hypothyroidism that is completely reversible.

-Iodine is also utilized by the ovaries and has an anti-estrogen effect (20) as well so a deficiency can affect both your thyroid gland directly and your sex hormones independent of one another.
+Iodine is also utilized by the ovaries and has an anti-estrogen effect (20) as well so a deficiency can affect both your thyroid gland directly and your sex hormones independently of one another.

 Your doctor should know to check for these conditions but you should also be aware of them so you can be an advocate for yourself!

 I’ve outlined what I believe to be 6 types of PCOS that I’ve seen in my own practice.

 While not all of these types have clinical studies to support that they exist, it’s been my experience (and the experience of many other patients and providers) that they do.

 What unites all of these conditions is that they share the symptoms of infrequent periods (or missing periods) and high androgen levels (or signs of high androgen levels in the body).

 It makes logical sense, knowing what we know about various hormone systems, that there are many different ways for you to experience these symptoms and not all of them are the same.

 If you are struggling from PCOS the best advice I can give you is to try and “type” your PCOS which can then help you extend your therapies beyond the traditional therapies of metformin.

 Utilizing this approach should help you yield better results and help treat the underlying cause of your condition and symptoms.